singleron-RD/CeleScope/docs/consensus.md

 # consensus

 ## Features
-- Sort fastq by read name.
-- Consensus read in name-sorted fastq.
+- Consensus all the reads of the same (barcode, UMI) combinations into one read(UMI).

 ## Input
-- Name-sorted fastq.
+- R2 Fastq.

 ## Output
 - Consensus fastq.